-The efficiency dimension is a funded activity measure relating to the service provider's ability to meet contracted service levels.
-It recognizes the organization's activity to provide the full suite of services to program participants.
+The efficiency dimension is a funded activity measure, relating to the service provider's ability to meet contracted service levels.
+It recognizes the organization's activity to provide the services to participants.

-a) Intake/Activity (5%) indicator compiles the number of individuals for which the organization has closed service plans within the fiscal year and calculates it as a percentage of their contracted service level.
-All organizations are expected to meet or exceed the minimum the organization refers on to another service without engaging in development of service plan.
+a) Intake/Activity (5%) indicator compiles the number of individuals for which the organization has closed service plans within the fiscal year, and calculates it as a percentage of their contracted service level.
+All organizations are expected to meet or exceed the minimum the organization refers on to another service, without engaging in development of service plan.
 Organizations will not receive additional recognition for exceeding 100% of funded activity levels.

-Minimum provincial standard: Service providers must achieve 90% of their contracted service level.
+Minimum provincial standard: Service providers must achieve 90% of the service level set out in the Youth Job Connection transfer payment agreement.